 The Province has introduced electronic-based hunting licences.
-You can now buy your licences online, or at any Service BC, FrontCounter BC or vendor location.
+You can now buy your licences online, or at some vendor locations.

 When you buy a licence, the licence information is associated to your online Fish and Wildlife profile.
 Only species licences will continue to be paper-based.
 Non-species licences won’t have a paper version.

 Conservation Officers can now access your Fish and Wildlife profile on their mobile devices or in-car computers, allowing them to view your credentials, licences, permit to accompany a non-resident or non-resident alien to hunt big game and limited entry hunting authorizations.
 Your species licence also has a barcode that can be scanned, allowing the conservation officer to verify if the licence is valid.

 - Each species licence has a barcode that is linked to your Fish and Wildlife profile.

 - You must carry all of your species licences for the applicable year, including both cancelled and uncancelled species licences, while hunting.